-Fusion Wilds is half idle game and half lane-defense, where players face randomized campaigns with their board of varied adventurers.
+Fusion Wilds is merge lane-defense game, where players face randomized campaigns with their board of varied adventurers.
 Units of the same level are merged to create stronger units.

 Role: Game Designer (Contract)

 Target Platform: iOS and Android

 Fusion Wilds tasks players with building up a strong board of powerful adventurers to face increasingly-difficult monsters.
 Units on the board hold a level, and merging two units of the same level will create one that is a level higher.
 Adventurer types range from long-range archers and bloodthirsty vampires to ice mages and inspiring bards.

 The gameplay is split into two modes.
 Players can take on randomized campaigns with branching missions in search of difficult bosses and new adventurers to recruit.
 In missions, waves of enemies will come from the top of the screen and the player must build out a board of units to defend and survive.
 Outside of missions, players passively earn gold and can upgrade their adventurers to unlock powerful abilities.

 - Established a unified vision from the project’s best features and systems

 - Authored character, enemy, and encounter data for compelling gameplay experiences